 2Chekout is quite popular among the merchants as “2CO”.
 Users can directly transfer money via a bank account without creating a 2CO account.

 You can also use your credit card, master card, debit card, etc. to transfer money to a given bank account.

-It allows you to send or receive payments in any corner of the world.
-Besides, it transfers money to the bank account within two to three business days only.
+It allows you to send or receive payments anywhere in the world.
+Besides, it only transfers money to the bank account within two to three business days.
 They claim to give you the rates which you see on google.

 Amazon has emerged as a one-stop platform for every kind of business.
 Thus, Amazon Payments is a new addition to the list of features it already offers.